 He enjoys being a dialogue partner for health and growth in ministry, using Family Systems Theory to navigate life and ministry.
 He recently served as a congregational coach for Vibrant Faith’s Creating a Culture of Calling Initiative and is an online instructor for Vibrant Faith Ministries.
-He is pursuing certification with the International Coach Federation as an Associate Certified Coach.

 Many have benefited from his sharing how to use technology to enhance ministry in varied ways, in all types of churches, through retreats, conferences, webinars, and small group discussions.
 As developer and administrator of the Facebook Group TechTools4CE, he remains ready to help congregations incorporate newer digital programs and tools into their ministries.

 Von is a graduate of the Union Presbyterian Seminary (M.Div.) and the Presbyterian School of Christian Education (M.A.) in Richmond, VA.
 In 2014, Von completed the D.Ed.Min. program at Columbia Theological Seminary in Decatur, GA with a primary focus on educational technology.